JoukjeWillemsen/Research-Repository-Master-Thesis/README.md

 DATA ARCHIVE
 ===
-This repository serves as a research archive for the manuscript "Incorporating historical controls in confirmatory clinical trials using frequentist methods that comprise equivalence testing"
+This repository serves as a research archive for the manuscript "Incorporating historical controls in confirmatory clinical trials using frequentist methods that comprise equivalence testing" for the masters programme Methodology & Statistics for the Behavioural, Biomedical and Social Science at Utrecht University.

+The manuscript has not yet been published.
+The manuscript was handed in as master thesis at 11-05-2020.

 ---
 **Abstract**